 Why Keep Records

-Even without tax implications:
+Even without any tax liability:

-- Proves source of funds if questioned
+- It proves the source of funds if questions arise

-- Helps with future large transactions
+- It helps with larger future financial transactions

-- Good financial practice
+- It's good financial practice

-- May be needed for visa/immigration
+- It may be needed for visa/immigration

 What to Keep